ManjuLanjewar/vsd-hdp/README.md

 _and_2_4, this is Larger cell than other two but all are _and_2 cell.
 Larger Cell means this cell employing wider transistors.
 Wider cell will be faster, but area is more so power is more, delay is less.
 Smaller cell, delay more,area will be less and power is less.

-II] Hierarchical vs Flat Synthesis and how netlist looks about
+II] Hierarchical vs Flat Synthesis and how netlist looks about Here, how the Yosys tool performs the synthesis and generates the netlst for a multi-module design with and without preserving the design hierarchy.
+For this use the design file, multiple_modules.v, which contains some logic implementation using two sub-modules.

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/2577909c-9d15-4788-86ba-f8b2fbae1b08)